snonux/foo.zone/gemfeed/2011-05-07-perl-daemon-service-framework.md

 Now watch `./log/perldaemon.log` closely.
 It is a good practice to test your modules in 'foreground mode' (see above how to do that).

 BTW: You can install as many modules within the same instance as desired.
-But they are run in sequential order (in future they can also run in parallel using several threads or processes).
+But they are run in sequential order (in future, they can also run in parallel using several threads or processes).

 ## May the source be with you